 Usually novice.
 Stock market is just one more adventure of life.
 Don’t have time or urge to learn, so depends on tips provider.
 Gets panicked in adverse price movements.
 Most trades are closed with losses.

 A trader does his research before entering a trade.
 He applies a logic before buying.
 But even the most experienced trader can’t get a 100% success record.
 Markets do behave sideways or abnormally.
 In an unexpected situation, a trader even if not panicked may find himself in dilemma.
 He may not be sure about the price movements because of the entry of the bears.
-But he has learnt the rule “Never lose money in the stock market”.
-So he decides not to sell the stocks and wait for the bears to get exhausted.
+An experienced trader always put a stop-loss while entering a trade.

 Trader’s point of view: